huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 A potential alternative to session resumption is the use of long duration sessions: if a session remains open for a long time, new queries can be sent without incurring connection establishment delays.
-It is worse pointing out that the two solutions have similar privacy characteristics.
+It is worth pointing out that the two solutions have similar privacy characteristics.
 Session resumption may allow servers to keep track of the IP addresses of clients, but long duration sessions have the same effect.